 So lace up your sneakers and hit this list of bush walks, mountain climbs and rainforest trails, that are bound to reward you with the some of the most beautiful views of the region.

-Judging by the amount of #mountcoolum posts, this has to be one of the best hikes on the Sunshine Coast.
-But don’t let the smiley Insta photos fool you—a sneaky lo-fi or sierra filter can do wonders on a flushed face!
-This hike is actually hash-tag hard but if you can make it to the top, you’ll be rewarded with stunning vistas that stretch from Noosa National Park down to the high rises in Caloundra and over towards the lush countryside at Maroochy River.
-Totally worth your sweat (and those tears).
+Judging by the amount of Mount Coolum posts that pop up on Instagram, this has to be one of the best hikes on the Sunshine Coast.
+But don’t let the smiley Insta photos fool you—a sneaky lo-fi or sierra filter can do wonders to a flushed face!
+This hike is actually hard, but if you can make it to the top, you’ll be rewarded with stunning vistas that stretch from Noosa National Park down to the high rises in Caloundra and over towards the lush countryside at Maroochy River.
+Totally worth your sweat, and maybe some tears.

 Noosa Heads to A-Bay